 Why does salt melt ice?

-Salt makes ice melt faster, this is because salt lowers the freezing point of water.
+Salt makes ice melt faster.
+This is because salt lowers the freezing point of water.

 Other ideas to try

-Last Updated on January 31, 2023 by Emma Vanstone
+Last Updated on September 29, 2023 by Emma Vanstone

 Such a deep anewrs!
 GD&RVVF